This blog is Part 1 in a series of articles addressing estate planning for digital assets.

 Our world is changing; to provide maximum protection and benefit to your family, both you and your estate plan should be changing with it.
 Fournier Legal Services was founded on a technology-based model and is uniquely positioned to assist you with issues related to digital assets.

-For assistance with any legal needs related to your business or estate planning, contact Fournier Legal Services for a free consultation at email@example.com 860.670.3535.
+For assistance with any legal needs related to your business or estate planning, contact Fournier Legal Services for a consultation at email@example.com or 860.670.3535.

 Joseph E. Fournier is an Attorney and a CPA who has more than twenty years of experience in a variety of business legal matters, including start-ups and company formations, drafting shareholder and operating agreements, contracts, employment law, commercial litigation, tax planning and audit defense, and mergers and acquisitions (M&A).
 He also handles estate planning matters, such as business succession planning, wills, trusts, and probate.